criipto/docs-old/how-to/test-users.md

 ## Norwegian BankID

-Norwegian BankID test users come in two flavors:
+Two types of Norwegian BankID are available:

 1. _Web based BankID with a hardware token_.
 Test users from this type of BankID may be created and used on the fly
 2. _Mobile BankID_.
 Norwegian mobile BankID is based on a socalled _SIM card application_ which means you need a special SIM card issued by one of the Norwegian carriers.
 For testing you may order three of those cards through Criipto once you have signed up for Norwegian BankID